What are Lentigo maligna and melanoma in situ?

 As a skin cancer specialist, Dr Sewell has years of experience in diagnosing and treating patients with lentigo maligna and melanoma in situ and will create the best management plan for you.

-Lentigo maligna and melanoma in situ appointments in Surrey and London
+Lentigo maligna and melanoma in situ appointments in Surrey

 To have your skin condition managed by an expert BOOK AN APPOINTMENT with Dr Sewell today.